African American Young Women in Making to Engage in STEM and Entrepreneurship (AAMASE)

 Rachel Hayes

-SummaryTogether with Greensboro NC community partners, researchers from TERC and makers from the Forge, a Greensboro-based makerspace, will develop ways to make makerspaces more welcoming and useful to young women of color.
+SummaryTogether with Greensboro NC community partners, researchers from TERC and makers from the Forge, a Greensboro-based makerspace, develop ways for makerspaces to offer more opportunities to young women.

 Read a press release about this project here.